o-RDS/o-rds-website/src/content/docs/admin-dashboard/The Survey Builder/survey-settings.md

 ***Informed Consent Message*** - Edit the message you want shown as you consent to a survey

-***Informed Consent Requirements*** - Edit the message to convey Informed connsent reqiorements to a participant
+***Informed Consent Requirements*** - Edit the message to convey informed consent requirements to a participant

 ## Tremendous